-We would also like to state that any images depicting an activity that may cause alarm to a property owner, livestock or cause damage to crops will result in disqualification from the competition and may also result in criminal charges.
+Entrants should note that any images depicting an activity that may have caused alarm to a property owner, livestock (e.g. drone shots) or cause damage to crops will result in disqualification from the competition and may also result in criminal charges.
 Examples of activities that are not permitted are:

 - light painting on any property type excluded in the act